Skip to main content

 Partition Recovery:

-• Gradual resumption of full network functionality
+• Gradual resumption of new orders and route updates

 Integration and Compatibility